 By 2050, two billion people worldwide will be over the age of 60.

-Yup, more people than ever before will have huge amounts of knowledge and life experience to draw from, but more people than ever before will also be at risk for potentially deadly health conditions — including heart disease and stroke.
+Yup, more people than ever before will have huge amounts of knowledge and life experience to draw from.
+Still, more people than ever before will also be at risk for potentially deadly health conditions — including heart disease and stroke.

-That’s why researchers the world over have made it their mission to discover ways to lower these age-related health risks.
+That’s why researchers worldwide have made it their mission to discover ways to reduce these age-related health risks.

 And, a team in South Korea just helped bring home the importance of one extremely effective way…